csswizardry/csswizardry.github.com/_posts/2017-01-09-a-new-year-a-new-focus.md

-The people tasked with building websites and applications often forget that they tend to do so in a bubble of wired connections and powerful machines, failing to understand the real-world conditions that people use their products in.
+The people tasked with building websites and applications often forget that they tend to do so in a bubble of wired connections and powerful machines, failing to understand the real-world conditions in which people use their products.
 The [next Billion](https://qz.com/on/the-next-billion/) (with a capital <i>B</i>) internet users certainly [do not enjoy](https://www.webworldwide.io/) the increasingly Westernised conditions for which we seem to build things.